 Just when we finally got the whole milk feeding thing down, it was time to think about starting solids.
 The thought was pretty overwhelming.
 This post will focus on our experience with starting solids with purées.
 To start we had so many questions!
 How does he eat (I mean he doesn’t have teeth)?
 What can he eat?
 How much does he eat?
 What is this baby led weaning thing?
 The questions were seemingly endless and answers were few and far between.

-At 4.5 months we started feeding Aiden puréed fruits and vegetables.
-We chose this time because he was able to sit on his own, and he showed A LOT of interest in our food.
+At 4.5 months we started solids with puréed fruits and vegetables.
+We chose this time because he was able to sit on his own and he showed A LOT of interest in our food.
 In hindsight, it may have been better to wait a little because we aren’t sure his digestive system was quite ready to handle solids (but more on that later).

-Since we were starting early we decided to go with a hybrid approach of traditional purée feeding followed by baby led weaning.
+Since we were starting early we decided to go with a hybrid approach of traditional purées followed by baby led weaning.
 We decided to make our own purées.
-Although many people complain that it is time consuming and expensive, if you do it right it is actually the opposite!
+Although some complain that it is time consuming and expensive, if you do it right it is actually the opposite!
 For about $3.00-$5.00 we can make 24 servings (about 3 tablespoons per serving).
-We would make a whole bunch on a Sunday afternoon and freeze them to serve throughout the week.
+We make a whole bunch on a Sunday afternoon and freeze them to serve throughout the week.
 The prep time is maybe 10 minutes (to chop/prepare fruits and vegetables).
 If you have a one-step baby food maker you can steam and purée in one machine.

 Aiden has loved eating since we started, and we haven’t really found anything he doesn’t like (although I’m sure that will change at some point)!
 His first purée was apple and cinnamon.
 We fed him only apples for a few days because we wanted to make sure he didn’t have any allergic reactions, but then he got constipated.
 It turns out apples are very constipating (so are bananas, rice cereal, iron fortified oatmeal and rice) so that was fun.
 Also, at 4.5 months Aiden could not do the recommended two full tablespoons (which we learned the hard way, when he threw up apples for an hour — yikes!)
 We stuck with 2 teaspoons for the first month, in the morning and at night (always after a milk feeding) and went by the mantra “food before one is just for fun”.

-Purées have a bit of a bad reputation because they are usually bland mush that gets shoved in a baby’s mouth; however, we mixed a lot of different spices and flavors together and we let him guide us as far as the pace of feeding.
+Starting solids with purées is looked down upon by some because in the past they were bland mush from a jar that gets shoved in a baby’s mouth; however, we mixed a lot of different spices and flavors together and we let him guide us as far as the pace of feeding.
 We also let him play with the food.
 Even though it’s messy, it’s how babies learn.

 As far as recipes, we mostly stick with the website Baby FoodE (she also has a cookbook) and have had great success.
 We’ve never fed Aiden boring plain purées.
 I actually like to eat them myself with breakfast sometimes 🙂 We have had the best success using prunes or plums, pears and sweet potatoes.
 Those are the least constipating, and also mix well with a variety of spices.
 Even now, at almost 8 months, we still feed Aiden purées, either alone if we don’t have something prepared for him, with his baby led weaning solids or mixed in his oatmeal.